Skip to main content

 Sambusas

-Triangular fried pastries filled with spiced meat or vegetables.
-East African version of samosas.
-Popular street snack.
+Triangular fried pastries stuffed with spiced meat or vegetables, the East African take on the samosa.
+A common street snack.

 Sweet Potatoes and Cassava